Virtual Credit Cards Germany

 FAQ

 Rarely.
 Most virtual cards do not support ATM withdrawals.
-If needed, use a traditional debit card instead.
+Some providers may support cash withdrawals through a compatible physical card or wallet, but availability and fees vary.
+If you need regular access to cash, use a traditional debit card instead.